lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

       }
       mandatory true;
       description
-        "Should be up or down, bi directionnal is forbiden.";
+        "Should be up or down, bidirectionnal is forbiden.";
     }
     // SCHC Frag header format
     leaf dtag-size {
       type uint8;
       default "0";
       description
-        "Size in bit of the DTag field (T variable from RFC8724).";
+        "Size, in bits, of the DTag field (T variable from RFC8724).";
     }
     leaf w-size {
       when "derived-from(../fragmentation-mode,